eark-project/dm-parent/README.md

 eArk WP6 - reference implementation: common Maven configuration

 This defined the common properties for all (Java) `dm-*` projects which include
-* License, issue tracking and other organisational stuff.
-* Java version.
 * Version of Hadoop infrastructure tools (CDH), defined as properties.
 Versions have to match  for tools to work together well.
 For CDH see http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH5/latest/CDH-Version-and-Packaging-Information/cdhvd_cdh_package_previous.html